bewilcox/couchbase-with-views-templates-TT210/doc/HOWTO.md

 Note
 -----
 For this tutorial, we start from a derby database.
 This database manage a bookstore (Book, Author, Reviews etc ..).
 You can follow this tutorial with your own database.
+If you want to start with the same db : [https://dl.dropboxusercontent.com/u/52079610/BookstoreDB_v2_Derby10.9.zip](https://dl.dropboxusercontent.com/u/52079610/BookstoreDB_v2_Derby10.9.zip)
+The database name is bookstore and user/pwd is root/admin.

 1. Project Creation
 ----------------